nice-to-meecha/nice-to-meecha.github.io/README.md

-# Learning how to make simple websites with MDN
+# Learning about various HTML elements
 ## 7/14/2022